 We rely on third-party coverage and reimbursement, including government and private insurance plans, such as managed vision care plans, for an increasing portion of our net revenue.
 We are generally reimbursed for the vision care services and products that we provide through payment systems managed by private insurance companies, managed care organizations and governmental agencies.
-Coverage and payment levels are determined at each thirdparty payor's discretion, and we have limited control over third-party payor's decision-making with respect to coverage and payment levels.
+Coverage and payment levels are determined at each third-party payor's discretion, and we have limited control over third-party payor's decision-making with respect to coverage and payment levels.
 Coverage restrictions and reductions in reimbursement levels or payment methodologies may negatively impact our sales and profits.
-Many third-party payors may continue to explore costcontainment strategies that may potentially impact coverage and/or payment levels for our services and products and impose utilization restrictions and risk-based compensation arrangements.
+Many third-party payors may continue to explore cost-containment strategies that may potentially impact coverage and/or payment levels for our services and products and impose utilization restrictions and risk-based compensation arrangements.
 We cannot provide any assurances that we will be able to maintain or increase our participation in managed care arrangements or that we will be adequately reimbursed by managed care payors, vision insurance providers and other third-party payors for the services we provide and the products we sell.
-From time to time, vision care insurance payors may make changes to their EDI claim systems.
+From time to time, vision care insurance payors make changes to their EDI claim systems.
 Such changes may require us to update our processes and could impact our ability to submit claims or to timely receive reimbursements from our managed care partners.
 If claims for payment are disputed by managed care payors or if we fail to timely or accurately submit claims, we may not receive payment for such claims in a timely manner or at all, which could negatively impact our relationship with manage care organizations and could require us to take write-offs or otherwise have a significant negative impact on our business, financial condition and results of operations.
-Furthermore, any changes to or repeal of the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, or any other significant changes to the healthcare regulatory landscape may reduce or eliminate coverage or reimbursement rates of insurance-funded eye exams or eyewear.
+Furthermore, any changes to or repeal of the Patient Protection and Affordable Care Act, as amended by the Health Care a